Frank-Friemel/Shairport4w/README.md

 # Shairport4w

+> **News:** Shairport4w is outdated and now has a successor: [ShairportQt](https://github.com/Frank-Friemel/ShairportQt) which is cross platform and brings many bug fixes.

 An AirPlay Audio-Receiver for your Windows-PC

 Play audio content from your iPhone, iPad, iPod or iTunes on your PC with Shairport4w.